-JCFS Chicago offers education and resources to increase awareness, expand understanding and ensure a culturally sensitive, coordinated response to abuse in Jewish homes and families.
+JCFS Chicago offers culturally sensitive education and training to increase awareness, prevent and respond to abuse in Jewish homes and communal institutions.

 Partnership for Safer Communities

 Safer Communities promotes interpersonal safety, health and well-being in synagogues, Jewish day schools, Jewish day and overnight camps and other Jewish institutions through education, training, and policy review.

 Safer Synagogues engages congregational leadership – clergy, professional and lay – leaders in learning about the impact of abuse across the lifespan, mental health, addiction & recovery.
 Congregational staff are provided with professional training and facilitated discussion sessions which increase their capacity to respond to the needs in their community.
 Safer Synagogues has been facilitated in 35 Chicagoland synagogues since its inception.

 - Clergy and staff and other leaders gain a heightened understanding of their roles and responsibilities – including legal obligations – to intervene when congregants are experiencing abuse, mental illness, and addiction.